 Ron the Death Eater: Pocahontas herself gets this a lot with regards to Kocoum.
 While it can be argued that she didn't give him much interest, people treat her as some manipulative harlot and portray Kocoum as the Dogged Nice Guy.
 They call Pocahontas kissing John Smith as "stabbing him in the back".
 This is ignoring that Pocahontas had no romantic interest in Kocoum at all and she was just told she would be marrying him - she had no say in it at all.
 And Kocoum most likely only wanted to marry her because she was The Chief's Daughter.

 Ratcliffe is an unusual example in that, as a villain, he's meant to be disliked.
 However, he's disliked for a different reason than most other Disney Villains - he just isn't cool enough or menacing enough.
 Like the rest of the movie, he had the bad luck to be following The Lion King, which had Scar, who not only was more effective and menacing as a villain, but far cooler.
-To add insult to injury, Ratcliffe was followed by a villain who was even MORE evil than Scar: Frollo, who was succeeded by the genuinely likeable and coolHades, who was followed by Shan Yu, Plus, the Disney Renaissance had previously given us Faux Affably Evil villains like McLeach and Jafar, the absolutely terrifyingUrsula, and the Memetic Badass that is Gaston.
+To add insult to injury, Ratcliffe was followed by a villain who was even MORE evil than Scar: Frollo, who was succeeded by the genuinely likable and coolHades, who was followed by Shan Yu, Plus, the Disney Renaissance had previously given us Faux Affably Evil villains like McLeach and Jafar, the absolutely terrifyingUrsula, and the Memetic Badass that is Gaston.
 Ratcliffe just couldn't cut it compared to the otherwise-stellar track record of Disney Renaissance villains.

 And in the end, Ratcliffe ended up the most hated villain of all Renaissance villains to a lot of kids who grew up in the 90s and 00s.
 Why, you ask?
 Because he ruined a perfectly good happy ending and wasn't likeable/cool enough to make up for it.

 Ratcliffe is Rescued from the Scrappy Heap for some in the DTV sequel of all things due to being a more competent threat there as opposed to just a greedy buffoon.
+It also helps that the way his mouth is animated is hilariously bizarre.

 Values Dissonance: The clash of cultures was inevitable.
 However, it's played up a lot more in the sequel, where Pocahontas is shocked that a bear is chained up, and calls the Europeans "Savages" for torturing an animal for personal entertainment (which naturally resonates with modern audiences).